👐🏾 write with us 👐🏾

 Some Trajectories are supported by our team of Community Liaisons—stewards who help anchor Trajectory groups and keep them running smoothly.
 Current groups include:

-• Weird Scripts (for experiments in performance)
+• 🎭 Weird Scripts (interdisciplinary experiments in performance)

-• Fiction Workshop (for novelists and short story writers)
+• 🧞♀️ Fiction Workshop (for novelists and short story writers)

 We gather with guests for generative and horizontal workshops—thinking/writing aloud and alongside our mentors and guides.
 Writers in our community have access to all guest workshops as well as our growing archive, which includes recordings and notes from sessions led by Gabrielle Civil, Sharon Bridgforth, Morgan Bassichis, Sahra Motalebi, Quincy Flowers, Anjuli Raza Kolb, Cori Olinghouse, Tisa Bryant, Ashon Crawley, Mayra Rodríguez Castro, Sharifa Rhodes-Pitts, and many others.
-In fall 2024, we will welcome four workshop leaders; stay tuned for details.

 How much does it cost? at Louis Place uses a choose-your-price model that honors our labor while supporting the most diverse possible group of participants.
 You can change your contribution amount at any time; folks often reduce their contributions when times are tough and increase when things are going well.
 Our community liaison positions and barter opportunities are creative ways for us to support writers with a wide range of gifts.
 If you have a barter proposal or non-financial offering you'd like to suggest, please feel free to reach out.
 We look forward to welcoming every single person who wants to be a part.